Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care costs in Trout Lake are on the lower end of the spectrum when compared to other areas in Michigan, they still reflect the increased need for specialized services.
 The local market's proximity to larger cities helps maintain a balance in pricing compared to other nearby communities.

-Oak Trail is a new Alzheimer’s and dementia care center that has capacity of 6 seniors.
-Oak Trail offers services such as secure walking paths and courtyard, aided morning and evening dressing and memory games and other activities.
-It is located at 8268 S Mackinaw Tr, and is able to offer Alzheimer's care to Sault Ste.
-Marie, MI seniors.
+Oak Trail is a new dementia care center that has capacity of 6 Alzheimer’s and dementia sufferers.
+Oak Trail includes amenities such as care focused on residents’ abilities, home-like community rooms that promote socialization and activities and programs that lower anxiety.
+It is situated at 8268 S Mackinaw Tr, and can offer Alzheimer’s disease and dementia care to Sault Ste.
+Marie, MI dementia sufferers.
 Oak Trail has a license in Michigan to provide care, with license number AS170287099.

-Located at 952 Maple Street, inside 49783 zip code area in Chippewa county, Maple offers Alzheimer’s care to Sault Ste.
-Marie, MI dementia sufferers and offers services like medication monitoring, routine check-ups for proper weight maintenance and high ratio of caregivers to residents.
-Maple provides a total of 8 memory care units.
-Maple is officially licensed to provide care, with license # AM170306634.
+Located at 1703 Hyde Street, inside 49783 zip code area in Chippewa county, The Merlin Home offers Alzheimer’s disease and dementia care to Sault Ste.
+Marie, MI older adults with dementia and provides amenities like secure indoor and outdoor wandering areas, weight gain and loss management and high ratio of caregivers to residents.
+The Merlin Home provides a total of 6 dementia units.
+The Merlin Home is licensed to provide care, with license # AS170382196.

-Situated at 8265 South Mackinaw Trail, Sault Ste.
-Marie, Michigan, 49783, Sault Home is able to assist any Chippewa county dementia or Alzheimer’s disease sufferer with ADLs and provides services such as wandering prevention system, staff nurses trained in dementia care and special colors to aid with memory.
-Sault Home contains a total of 6 memory and dementia care units.
+Located at 8265 South Mackinaw Trail, Sault Ste.
+Marie, Michigan, 49783, Sault Home is able to provide assistance to any Chippewa county older adult with activities of daily living and provides services such as controlled access community, emergency pullcords in bedrooms and bathrooms and color-coordinated rooms to help with memory.
+Sault Home contains a total of 6 Alzheimer’s care units.
 Its license # is AS170315808.

 Memory care services are essential for individuals living with conditions like Alzheimer's disease or other types of dementia.
 In Trout Lake, Michigan, as in many other areas, families and individuals may wonder about the financial support available for memory care services.
 Understanding how Medicare and other financial resources work is crucial for planning care in Trout Lake.
 Here's an overview of the various options available for paying for memory care in the Trout Lake area.